JJ-Atkinson/homelab-config/readme.md

 git clone https://github.com/JJ-Atkinson/homelab-config.git .
 nixos-rebuild boot
+# As a fallback, if hostname is incorrect, you can use

+nixos-rebuild switch --flake .#nixosvmr

 ```

 Reboot the vm.
 To speed the process, you can set the config for the machine to just `blank` reducing the number of things pulled from the nix cache.